Remote Desktop Services: Overview

 The first two are individual utilities that allow a user to operate an interactive session on a remote computer over the network.
 In case of Remote Assistance, the remote user needs to receive an invitation and the control is cooperative.
 In case of RDC, however, the remote user opens a new session on the remote computer and has every power granted by its user account's rights and restrictions.
 Fast User Switching allows users to switch between user accounts on the local computer without quitting software and logging out.
 Fast User Switching is part of Winlogon and uses RDS to accomplish its switching feature.
 Third-party developers have also created client software for RDS.
 For example, rdesktop supports Unix platforms.

-Although RDS is shipped with most editions of all versions of Windows NT since Windows 2000, its functionality differs in each version.
-Windows XP Home Edition does not accept any RDC connections at all, reserving RDS for Fast User Switching and Remote Assistance only.
+Although RDS is shipped with most editions of Windows since Windows XP, its functionality differs in each version.
+Windows XP Home Edition (and later Home SKUs of Windows) does not accept any RDC connections at all, reserving RDS for Fast User Switching and Remote Assistance only.
 Other client versions of Windows only allow a maximum of one remote user to connect to the system at the cost of the user who has logged onto the console being disconnected.
 Windows Server allows two users to connect at the same time.
 This licensing scheme, called "Remote Desktop for Administration", facilitates administration of unattended or headless computers.
 Only by acquiring additional licenses (in addition to that of Windows) can a computer running Windows Server service multiple remote users at one time and achieve virtual desktop infrastructure.

 For an organization, RDS allows the IT department to install applications on a central server instead of multiple computers.
 Remote users can log on and use those applications over the network.
 Such centralization can make maintenance and troubleshooting easier.
 RDS and Windows authentication systems prevent unauthorized users from accessing apps or data.

 Microsoft has a long-standing agreement with Citrix to facilitate sharing of technologies and patent licensing between Microsoft Terminal Services and Citrix XenApp (formerly Citrix MetaFrame and Citrix Presentation Server).
 In this arrangement, Citrix has access to key source code for the Windows platform, enabling its developers to improve the security and performance of the Terminal Services platform.
 In late December 2004 the two companies announced a five-year renewal of this arrangement to cover Windows Vista.